Multiplicity of powers of path ideals of a line graph: Associated primes of

-In the following, we will determine all the minimal prime ideals of $I_t(L_n)$, which will be also useful in the next section.
-To do this, we introduce some other notation.
-If $F\subseteq [n]$, we denote by $\p_F$ the prime ideal generated by $x_i$ with $i\in F$.
+In the following, we aim to determine all the minimal prime ideals of $I_t(L_n)$, a task that will also prove useful in the subsequent section.
+To do this, we introduce some additional notation.
+Specifically, if $F\subseteq [n]$, we denote by $\p_F$ the prime ideal generated by $x_i$ with $i\in F$.
+For convenience, we also adopt the following notation.